Sumiza/sshban/README.md

 * Bans IPs that fail with wrong passwords/users/sshkeys.<br />
 * Uses iptables to drop IPs.<br />
 * Uses Journalctl to ready the last x minutes of the ssh log.
+* Can run it every minute with cron but would suggest 5+ minutes.

 ```
 Settings: